This food-loving country offers an amazing variety of culinary experiences, but there’s nothing quite like eating and drinking at an izakaya in Japan.

 For travelers who are very concerned about the language, a great “beginner” izakaya is the well-known Andy’s Shin Hinomoto.
 While not exactly a locals-only spot, it is popular with locals (particularly, but not exclusively, expats), and has a wonderfully festive atmosphere.

 Basic Izakaya Etiquette

-That being said, etiquette in Japan is always something to keep in mind, so here are some very basic tips to help you impress those around you:
+As izakayas are usually on the casual side, there’s no need to worry about extreme formality.
+That being said, etiquette in Japan is always something to keep in mind, so here are some basic tips to help impress those around you.

-- If drinking from bottles (of beer, sake, etc.), it’s considered polite to pour for others when their cups run dry.
+If drinking from shared vessels — for example, bottles of beer or a sake tokkuri — it’s considered polite to pour for others when their cups run dry.
 A not-so-subtle way to get others to fill your cup is to pour for them as a gentle reminder.

-- It’s definitely acceptable to drink, but drinking too much is not a good idea.
-One way to subtly prevent others from filling your cup is to simply keep it filled to the brim.
+It’s certainly acceptable to drink, but drinking too much is not a good idea.
+One way to discreetly prevent others from filling your cup is to keep it filled to the brim.

-Rather than worrying too much about all the etiquette rules, simply remember our golden rule of Japanese etiquette: as long as you act kindly and with respect, you’ll fit right in – even if you do make an honest etiquette mistake or two once in a while.
+While dining etiquette is important, resist the temptation to worry excessively.
+Above all, remember our golden rule of Japanese etiquette: as long as you act kindly and with respect, you’ll fit right in – even if you do make an honest etiquette mistake or two once in a while.

 For more on izakayas, start with Izakaya: The Japanese Pub Cookbook, a collection of beautiful vignettes on a handful of unique Tokyo establishments.